+One of the best workout apps the Apple Watch has to offer is the 7 Minute Workout app, which is great for fitting quick, no-equipment exercises into your day.
 When it comes to using your watch to add mindful moments to your day, try yoga for beginners via the Start With Yoga app or download Headspace and listen to sleep-guided meditations during your bedtime routine to help you sleep better.

-Get to know the features
+5. Get to know the features

 You might be familiar with the Activity app from your iPhone—this is also a key feature on the Apple Watch.
 The Move and Exercise rings give a great overview of your daily movement and overall health and fitness.
-The Stand ring also gives you prompts to get up and move more throughout the day.
+The Stand ring also prompts you to get up and move more throughout the day.

 If you want to change the daily Move and Exercise goals, you can do this via the Activity app and then increase or decrease the number of calories you want to burn every day.